GRAAL-Research/deepparse/docs/source/training_guide.rst

 - **Use a proper learning rate**: if you are unfamiliar with gradient descent and neural network optimisation you probably don't know what a `learning rate` is.
 But have no fear; you do not need a Ph.D. to retrain deepparse's models.
 All you need to understand is that a learning rate is a value that guides the training process.
-When it comes to fine-tuning, it is recommended to use a learning rate lower than the one use for the first training, in this case we recommend using a learning rate lower than 0.1.
+When it comes to fine-tuning, it is recommended to use a learning rate lower than the one use for the first training, in this case, we recommend using a learning rate lower than ``0.1``.
 This parameter can be changed in the :meth:`~deepparse.parser.AddressParser.retrain` method.

 - **Train for long enough**: deepparse's models are based on the LSTM neural network architecture, which may require a few more training epochs than recent architectures when it comes to fine-tuning.
 The actual number of epochs would depend on the use-case, but it is